 If you’re not familiar with Paul Barshon, you should be.
-He’s one of the top automotive photographers (and an occasional contributor to PhotoPolitic) in the world and spends his time flying to exotic locales creating breathtaking images of incredibly rare automobiles — how’s that for an enviable job description?
+He’s one of the top automotive photographers in the world and spends his time flying to exotic locales creating breathtaking images of incredibly rare automobiles & motorcycles — how’s that for an enviable job description?

 I first met Paul in 2010 while in London.
 I had been pursuing him for quite a few months to join my artist agency as my only automotive photographer (at the time).
 While I wasn’t successful in recruiting him, we’ve been friends ever since.
-Here’s a little shout out to the U.S. agent he did end up with, K.Ray and Company — a great agent devoted to car photographers (this shoot for Aston Martin was with his European agent, Trayler and Trayler).
+Here’s a little shout out to the U.S. agent he did end up with, SternRep — a fantastic agency with an incredible roster of photographers (this shoot for Aston Martin was with his European agent, Trayler and Trayler).

 Thankfully, Paul is now based in L.A. and I get to catch up with him every now and again, the last time we spoke, he agreed to share the behind the scenes images from his latest Aston Martin shoot in Spain as well as doing an impromptu Q&A.

 CA: A simple question to start things off — how old were you when you knew you wanted to shoot cars?

 PB: Not actually that long ago as my background was shooting motorbikes and I naturally transitioned to cars.
 However, I have been taking pics as long as I can remember – my first darkroom was in my parents bathroom when I was about 11 years old.
 All I knew was that I wanted to take photos.
 I don’t have a love for the subject of cars and am not a car fan which is sometimes a little strange but I do love taking pictures of them.

 CA: Did you go to school for photography or did you just jump right in and start working with whoever would hire you?